 If you hover over a link in your inbox you will see the full tracking link:

 This domain is not as important as the domains mentioned above.
 It's not tied to email authentication and it's not used in DMARC evaluation.
 You may want to set up a Custom Domain which will cause your domain to be used for the link tracker.
-Doing this is mainly a benefit for whitelabeling.
+Doing this benefits whitelabeling.
 It can also further establish your domain reputation in the message which is a good thing.

 Enterprise accounts can set up a Custom Domain which will cause your domain to be used for the link tracker.
 Doing this is benefits whitelabeling.
 It can also further establish your domain reputation in the message.